akauppi/my-play-template/DATABASE.md

 }
 ```

+`AnormParser` defines how SQL result is mapped to object.
+In this case we defined, that database field `id` is integer, `email` is string on so on.
+Finally we create a new object using these strong-typed values.

+The two methods are examples how you can fetch lists and single rows from database.

-Make sure the `index` method in `app/controllers/Application` class looks like this:
+Next make sure the `index` method in `app/controllers/Application` class looks like this:

 ```scala
 class Application extends Controller {